MESA and NuGrid simulations of classical novae: CO and ONe nova nucleosynthesis: Simulation Tools

 \subsection{Nucleosynthesis Calculations -- NuGrid}

-The nucleosynthesis calculations were performed with the post-processing code PPN \citep[either for single zones or multi-zone post-processing, ][]{herwig:08,Pignatari:2012dw}, where the input data of stellar structure (here from MESA models) are processed using a dynamically updated list of nuclear species and reaction rates.
+The nucleosynthesis calculations were performed with the post-processing code PPN \citep[either for single-zone or multi-zone post-processing, ][]{herwig:08,Pignatari:2012dw}, where the input data of stellar structure (here from MESA models) are processed using a dynamically updated list of nuclear species and reaction rates.
 The network can include more than 5000 species, between H and Bi, and more than 50000 nuclear reactions.
-The self-adjusting dynamical network has at any point in the simulation (and in each layer for multi-zone simulations) the optimal network size, based on the strength of nucleosynthesis fluxes.
-Rates are taken from different data sources: the European NACRE compilation \citep[][]{angulo:99} and \cite{iliadis:01}, or more recent, if available \citep[e.g.,][]{fynbo:05,kunz:02,imbriani:05}, and the JINA Reaclib library \citep[][]{cyburt:10}.
-For neutron capture rates by stable nuclides and a selection of relevant unstable isotopes, we use the Kadonis compilation ({\tt http://www.kadonis.org}).
+The self-adjusting dynamical network has at any point in the simulation (and in each layer for multi-zone simulations) a suitable size, based on the strength of nucleosynthesis fluxes, $\delta Y_{\rm i}/\delta t_{\rm j}$, that show the variation rates of the abundances $Y_{\rm i} = X_{\rm i}/A_{\rm i}$ due to the reactions $j$.
+Rates are taken from different data sources: the European NACRE compilation \citep[][]{angulo:99} and \cite{iliadis:01}, or more recent, if available \citep[e.g.,][]{fynbo:05,kunz:02,imbriani:05}, and the JINA Reaclib v1.1 library \citep[][]{cyburt:10}.
+For neutron capture rates by stable nuclides and a selection of relevant unstable isotopes, NuGrid uses the Kadonis compilation ({\tt http://www.kadonis.org}), although neutron captures are not important for the present work.
 For weak reaction rates, we choose between \cite{fuller:85}, \cite{oda:94}, \cite{langanke:00} and \cite{goriely:99}, according to the mass region.

 For the complete post-processing of the full MESA nova models, we use the multi-zone parallel frame of PPN (MPPNP).
-Trajectories of single $(T,\rho)$ evolutions are computed with the single-zone version SPPN.
+For single $(T,\rho)$ trajectories, the post-processing is done with the single-zone version SPPN.
 Both variants use the same nuclear physics library and the same package to solve the nucleosynthesis equations.